[Bibliography] [Discography] [Published Scores] [Radio] [Television and film] [Other Documents]

 Au Seuil de la Nuit.
 Recipient of Prix Beaumarchais.

-The Kapralova Society Documentation Centre is a project of the Kapralova Society to preserve and protect the memory of Czech composer Vitezslava Kapralova.
+The Kapralova Society Documentation Centre is a project of the Kapralova Society to preserve and protect the memory of Czech composer Vitezslava Kapralova and to encourage unbiased factual scholarship.